Old Town Redevelopment Site #2

 - Visualization Website - Feel free to send any comments on the visualizations to Senior Civil Engineer Kristine Hocking at khocking@warrenville.il.us.
 We want your feedback!

-Preferred Preliminary Site Redevelopment Plan: On March 21, 2022, the City Council voted unanimously to designate the following preliminary plan as the City's preferred redevelopment plan for this important City-owned redevelopment site.
+Preferred Preliminary Site Redevelopment Plan (March 2022): On March 21, 2022, the City Council voted unanimously to designate the following preliminary plan as the City's preferred redevelopment plan for this important City-owned redevelopment site.

 This plan will be used by the City to: